Taylor-Patterson/Get-Your-Drink-On/README.md

 ## Add all components to Frame
 Once everything had been wired all components were added to the frame.

-*See picture below for fully compleyted hardware*
+*See picture below for fully completed hardware*

 <img width="500" alt="Screen Shot 2021-04-09 at 10 42 36 AM" src="https://user-images.githubusercontent.com/79594183/114213538-504a9380-9920-11eb-8957-9c3a4e78e432.png">